A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Introduction

 \begin{theo} Let $(M,g)$ be an $(n+1)$-dimensional complete manifold with $2\leq n\leq 6$, thick at infinity.
 Then the following dichotomy holds true: \begin{enumerate} \item either $(M,g)$ contains infinitely many saddle point minimal hypersurfaces, \item or there is none; in that case for any compact domain $B$, there is an embedded closed area minimizing hypersurface $\Sigma_B$ such that $B\backslash \Sigma_B$ has a singular weakly mean convex foliation.

 \end{enumerate} \end{theo}

 We make the following comments, which will be developed in Sections \ref{saddl}, \ref{sectiondichotomy} and \ref{hyperbolicyau}:

-\begin{itemize} \item In the second case, the minimal hypersurface $\Sigma_B$ may be empty or disconnected.
+\begin{itemize} \item In the second case, the minimal hypersurface $\Sigma_B \subset (M,g)$ is globally area minimizing in its $\mathbb{Z}_2$-homology class and may be empty or disconnected.
 The foliation comes from the mean curvature flow so it has the corresponding regularity \cite{WhiteregMCF}, and it is shrinking towards $\Sigma_B$. \item This theorem still holds if $M$ has minimal boundary and if each component of $\partial M$ is compact.
 Closed manifolds are trivially in $\mathcal{T}_\infty$.
-We will see in Section \ref{saddl} that $1$-parameter min-max produces a saddle point minimal hypersurface, thus Theorem \ref{mainthm} implies the existence of infinitely many saddle point minimal hypersurfaces.
-This fact does not follow directly from the solution of Yau's conjecture \cite{MaNeinfinity}\cite{AntoineYau}. \item Finite volume hyperbolic $3$-manifolds do not belong to $\mathcal{T}_\infty$ in general.
+We will see in Section \ref{saddl} that $1$-parameter min-max produces a saddle point minimal hypersurface, thus Theorem \ref{mainthm} implies the existence of infinitely many saddle point minimal hypersurfaces in closed manifolds.
+This fact does not follow from the solution of Yau's conjecture \cite{MaNeinfinity}\cite{AntoineYau}. \item Finite volume hyperbolic $3$-manifolds do not belong to $\mathcal{T}_\infty$ in general.
 Nevertheless we will show in Section \ref{hyperbolicyau} that they satisfy Yau's conjecture since they contain infinitely many saddle point minimal hypersurfaces, extending the existence result of Collin-Hauswirth-Mazet-Rosenberg \cite{ColHauMazRos,ColHauMazRoserratum}. \item The situation for geodesics in surfaces is different: some $2$-spheres contain only three simple closed geodesics, and immersed closed geodesics in hyperbolic surfaces are all strictly stable. \end{itemize}

 In the process of proving the Theorem \ref{mainthm}, we will explain the following local version of Gromov's result for complete manifolds that are not necessarily in $\mathcal{T}_\infty$.